mohammedbouazzaoui/concrete_inspection/README.md

 ### Data

-Different datasets are available from research institutions worldwide, you should select the necessary information according to your project objectives.
+Different datasets are available from research institutions worldwide, we selected the following dataset:

 - [Utah University SDNET2018](https://digitalcommons.usu.edu/all_datasets/48/)